Preparing for DMS 2.0

 Include this information in your data system overview:

-- how you ensure local programs are consistently implementing policies and procedures; and
+- How you ensure local programs are consistently implementing policies and procedures

-- training provided to staff on data reporting requirements; and
+- Training provided to staff on data reporting requirements

 Fiscal Management